ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # {{ test_list | ipaddr('net') | ipaddr('size') }}
     [256, 18446744073709551616L]

-By specifying a network range as a query, you can check if given value is in that range::
+By specifying a network range as a query, you can check if a given value is in that range::

     # {{ test_list | ipaddr('192.0.0.0/8') }}
     ['192.24.2.1', '192.168.32.0/24']

-If you specify a positive or negative integer as a query, ``ipaddr()`` will treat this as an index and will return specific IP address from a network range, in the 'host/prefix' format::
+If you specify a positive or negative integer as a query, ``ipaddr()`` will treat this as an index and will return the specific IP address from a network range, in the 'host/prefix' format::

     # First IP address (network address)
     # {{ test_list | ipaddr('net') | ipaddr('0') }}
     ['192.168.32.0/24', '2001:db8:32c:faad::/64']

-    # Second IP address (usually gateway host)
+    # Second IP address (usually the gateway host)
     # {{ test_list | ipaddr('net') | ipaddr('1') }}
     ['192.168.32.1/24', '2001:db8:32c:faad::1/64']

-    # Last IP address (broadcast in IPv4 networks)
+    # Last IP address (the broadcast address in IPv4 networks)
     # {{ test_list | ipaddr('net') | ipaddr('-1') }}
     ['192.168.32.255/24', '2001:db8:32c:faad:ffff:ffff:ffff:ffff/64']

 You can also select IP addresses from a range by their index, from the start or end of the range::

+    # Returns from the start of the range
     # {{ test_list | ipaddr('net') | ipaddr('200') }}
     ['192.168.32.200/24', '2001:db8:32c:faad::c8/64']

+    # Returns from the end of the range
     # {{ test_list | ipaddr('net') | ipaddr('-200') }}
     ['192.168.32.56/24', '2001:db8:32c:faad:ffff:ffff:ffff:ff38/64']